Property Risk Management

 • Understand the increasing importance of business interruption from a risk engineering perspective

-• Assess a simple risk (risk quality and MPL calculation of a newspaper printing facility visited on the last day of the course) applying the knowledge gained during the course
+• Site Visit Risk Assessment (Assess Risk quality and LE estimate for a facility visited on the fourth day of the course) applying the knowledge gained during the course

 Content / Agenda